What is Zen?

-Part I : History of Buddhism and Zen
+Part I : The History of Buddhism and Zen

-Except for Zen, none of other Buddhism schools managed to occupy such a special place in our culture, inspiring people including those who may have no clue what Buddhism is all about.
+Except for Zen, none of the other Buddhist schools has managed to occupy such a special place in our culture, inspiring people including those who may have no clue what Buddhism is all about.
 In that regard, Zen is unique.
 So what is it exactly?
-How has it become such captivating media that allowed people to access otherwise complicated Buddhism philosophy and its way of pursuing mindfulness?
+How has it become such a captivating practice that has allowed people to access otherwise complicated Buddhist philosophy and its way of pursuing mindfulness?

-Zen, or Buddhism in general, has long history.
+Zen, and Buddhism in general, has a long history.
 Buddhism was founded by Buddha in India in the 5th ~ 6th century BCE.
 Zen emerged as one of the schools of the Mahayana branch of Buddhism sometime during 5th ~ 6th century.
-It cemented its foundation in China toward 11th century, and was introduced to Japan during 11th ~ 13th century.
-The reason why Zen is pronounced “Zen,” as Japanese do even though its origin is India/China, is because it became widely recognized in Western countries thanks to the influential books written by Japanese lecturer Daisetsu Teitaro Suzuki (D.T.
+It cemented its foundation in China around the 11th century, and was introduced to Japan during 11th ~ 13th centuries.
+The reason why Zen is pronounced “Zen,” as the Japanese do, even though its origin is India/China, is because it became widely recognized in Western countries thanks to the influential books written by Japanese lecturer, Daisetsu Teitaro Suzuki (D.T.
 Suzuki) (1870 -1966) in the early 20th century.

 Who is Buddha?

-Buddha was born as Siddhārtha Gautama, a son of a regional king in Northern India.
-As a future king, young Gautama grew up getting everything he needed, but financial/material affluence did not make him happy at all.
-Deeply troubled by the harsh reality in which most people had to live in misery suffering from poverty, diseases and/or conflicts, he left his prestige behind to pursue religious goals when he was 29 years old.
-After years of strict training, he had attained Enlightenment at the age of 35 and became Buddha.
-He spent the rest of his life practicing Buddhism, sharing his profound thoughts with his disciples and the followers.
+Buddha was born as Siddhārtha Gautama, the son of a regional king in Northern India.
+As a future king, young Gautama grew up in comfort and wanting for nothing, but financial/material affluence did not make him happy.
+Deeply troubled by the harsh reality in which most people had to live in misery, suffering from poverty, diseases and/or conflicts, he left behind his prestigious position in society when he was 29 in order to pursue religious goals.
+After years of strict training, he attained enlightenment at the age of 35 and became Buddha.
+He spent the rest of his life practicing Buddhism, and sharing his profound thoughts with his disciples and the followers.

 Buddha’s ultimate “Middle Way”

 He was an unparalleled religious leader and the master of “zero.”
 His core belief was the “Middle Way,” and his teaching was based on dialogues – a unique kind of dialogue in which you were never allowed to argue with or try to persuade others.
-Buddha excelled in talking through the gist of Buddhism to anyone without opposing, criticizing, coaxing, denying nor disputing.
-It was made possible because of his “Middle Way” approach.
-According to him, nothing in this world was absolute or final – every existence, including us, was relative, temporary and subject to change.
-There was therefore no right or wrong, good or bad, nor left or right on any subject.
-You were supposed to find the perfect middle ground without leaning toward any specific directions.
-When you reach the stage where you no longer have to rely on anything, accomplish pure neutrality and dissolve into the vast universe, you are finally free from your desire to achieve eternal peace.
-(Read more about his philosophy of “kuu,” because it is too profound to summarize.)
+Buddha excelled in discussing the essence of Buddhism to anyone without opposing, criticizing, coaxing, denying or disputing.
+This was made possible because of his “Middle Way” approach.
+According to him, nothing in this world was absolute or final – every existence, including our own, was relative, temporary and subject to change.
+Therefore, there was no right or wrong, good or bad or left or right on any subject.
+You were supposed to find the perfect middle ground without leaning in any specific directions.
+When you reach the stage where you no longer need to rely on anything, accomplish pure neutrality and dissolve into the vast universe, you are finally free from your desire and will achieve eternal peace.
+(Read more here about his philosophy of “kuu,” because it is too profound to summarize.)

 His belief centered on zero, or called 空 (kuu) in Japanese, which meant recognizing everything as nothing-ness that was full of potential.
-It was so profound and capable of embracing anyone with any background that many people followed Buddha.
+This was so profound and capable of embracing anyone from any background that many people followed Buddha.

 But the difficulties came after his death.
-Buddha did not record any of his words, and ordered not to pick any leader to succeed him to pass down his teachings.
-So his disciples created a committee and started writing down their conversations with Buddha, hoping to find the way to practice Buddhism consistent with what Buddha had told them.
-But they were soon mired into philosophical conundrum: when Buddha said nothing was definitive (and that was exactly why he did not record any of his words), how could they describe his teachings?
+Buddha did not record any of his words, and left orders that no leader should be picked to succeed him and pass down his teachings.
+So his disciples created a committee and started writing down their conversations with Buddha, hoping to find a way to practice Buddhism consistent with Buddha’s teachings.
+But they were soon mired in a philosophical conundrum: when Buddha said nothing was definitive (and that was exactly why he did not record any of his words), how could they describe his teachings?
 Despite Buddha’s core guidance not to argue, the disciples couldn’t agree on how to carry on, and ended up breaking into different groups.
-The dark days continued for several centuries until Nāgārjuna (c.
+This dark period continued for several centuries until Nāgārjuna (c.
 150 – c.
 250 CE) emerged to re-establish Buddha’s philosophy.

-Before Nāgārjuna’s time, the Buddhists were largely separated into two groups: people who practiced Buddhism while engaging in business-as-usual, and small number of die-hard practitioners who pursued strict training by cutting off any social ties.
-The first group was called the Mahāyāna, or the Great Vehicle, because they believed that Buddha will always be there to help everyone, and all were allowed to ride on Buddha’s “Great Vehicle.”
-On the other hand, the latter group believed that the only way to achieve religious enlightenment was through his own stoic efforts to let all desires go.
+Before Nāgārjuna’s time, the Buddhists were largely separated into two groups: people who practiced Buddhism while engaging in business-as-usual, and a small number of die-hard practitioners who pursued strict training by cutting off all social ties.
+The first group was called the Mahāyāna, or the Great Vehicle, because they believed that Buddha would always be there to help everyone, and all were allowed to ride on Buddha’s “Great Vehicle.”
+On the other hand, the second group believed that the only way to achieve religious enlightenment was through stoic efforts to let go of all desires.

-After Nāgārjuna, Buddhism regained momentum and started to spread across Asian countries, evolving into different directions adopting to the local social environment.
-For example, Dalai Lama, the most famous Buddhist master today, is the leader of the Tibetan Buddhism, which inherited the “hidden treasures” of the Mahayana teachings and evolved into a unique direction.
-Even though the fundamental tenets are the same, the Buddhism practiced in Tibet is different from what’s practiced in China or Japan.
+After Nāgārjuna, Buddhism regained momentum and started to spread across Asian countries, evolving in different directions, adopting to the local social environment.
+For example, the Dalai Lama, the most famous Buddhist master today, is the leader of Tibetan Buddhism, which inherited the “hidden treasures” of the Mahayana teachings and evolved in a unique direction.
+Even though the fundamental tenets are the same, the Buddhism practiced in Tibet is different from the way it is practiced in China or Japan.

-As you can see in the figure above, Nāgārjuna’s Mahayana Buddhism (yellow), which expanded Buddha’s teaching on “空 (kuu),” resonated in Eastern Asia and spread in the regions including China, Korea and Japan.
-Interestingly enough, exactly because Buddha did not leave anything in writing to preserve the integrity of Buddhism, people who followed him, including Nāgārjuna, left plethora of textbooks in every region.
-They were transcribed, translated and transferred from India to China, then to Korea and finally to Japan, for example.
-If you wanted to be a priest, you had to study a lot of textbooks overcoming language barriers.
-As much as it was a religious pursuit, it was also intellectual endeavors.
+As you can see in the figure above, Nāgārjuna’s Mahayana Buddhism (yellow), which expanded Buddha’s teaching on “空 (kuu),” resonated in Eastern Asia and spread in the region, including to China, Korea and Japan.
+Interestingly enough, in contrast with Buddha who did not leave any writings, in his mind to preserve the integrity of Buddhism, the people who followed him, including Nāgārjuna, left a plethora of textbooks in every region.
+They were transcribed, translated and distributed from India to China, then to Korea and finally to Japan.
+If you wanted to be a priest, you had to study many textbooks in several languages.
+As much as it was a religious pursuit, it was also an intellectual endeavor.

-Zen was born during 5th ~ 6th century and advanced in subsequent centuries as an alternative to the increasingly scholarly Buddhist doctrines.
-Bodhidharma, who is believed to have established the foundation of Zen, is said to have meditated facing walls for nine years.
-His approach was to keep meditating until he became part of the walls so that he could see everything from a completely neutral perspective.
-Zen believed in “physicality” of zazen (meditation) as a medium to reach religious truth.
+Zen was born during the 5th ~ 6th century and advanced in subsequent centuries as an alternative to the increasingly scholarly Buddhist doctrines.
+Bodhidharma, who is believed to have established the foundations of Zen, is said to have meditated facing a wall for nine years.
+His approach was to keep meditating until he became part of the wall so that he could see everything from a completely neutral perspective.
+Zen believed in the “physicality” of zazen (meditation) as a medium to reach religious truth.

 D.T.
 Suzuki observed that Zen was the product of the cross pollination of India’s highly philosophical belief system and China’s experience-based pragmatism.
 Zen cemented its foundation in China by focusing on uniting physical and religious enlightenment through meditation.
-Zen masters denied the relativity of philosophical theories that were written down to become prone to multiple interpretations.
+The Zen masters denied the relativity of philosophical theories that were written down because they were prone to multiple interpretations.

-Although each of six had unique approach to share Buddha’s teaching to save people, five out the six embraced new types of audience including ordinary people, peasants, women, local samurai, rank-and-file aristocrats and disadvantaged people.
-The only exception was Rinzai school of Zen.
-Rinzai-shu garnered support from military leaders and became influential as the ally of the aristocrats – existing Buddhism schools started to lose power to the coalition of the military leaders – Rinzai-shu.
+Although each of six had a unique approach to share Buddha’s teaching to save people, five out the six embraced a new audience including ordinary people, peasants, women, local samurai, rank-and-file aristocrats and disadvantaged people.
+The only exception was the Rinzai school of Zen which garnered support from military leaders and became influential as the ally of the aristocrats – existing Buddhist schools started to lose power to the coalition of the military leaders – Rinzai-shu.

 Rinzai-shu and Soto-shu